berick/Presentations/Evergreen-2022/osrf-redis.md

 ### No auto-expire for keys

-* Memory configs support delete 'least recently used' under pressure
+* Memory config can support delete-least-recently-used (among other things)
 * Trivial to script "delete all keys older than X"
     * [Example Script](https://stackoverflow.com/questions/16517439/redis-how-to-delete-all-keys-older-than-3-months)